 They are also quite popular when it comes to public aquariums or for the zoo.
 In many places, keeping the Alligator Gars as pets is illegal, but they are still available in fish stores.
 They are quite sought after in Japan for the aquarium trade and are quite expensive as well.

-The scales of the Alligator Gar is also used in making jewellery, and the tan gar hides are used for making leather lamp shades, purses, and many other expensive items.
+The scales of the Alligator Gar is also used in making jewelry, and the tan gar hides are used for making leather lampshades, purses, and many other expensive items.
 The Alligator Gars are also very popular with the bow fishers due to their large size, fighting ability and trophy potential.
 As such, it is also considered as a good sports fish and the long time, negative perception of being a ‘trash fish’ has changed.